karmasakshi/contact-book/README.md

 2. Paginate contacts by clicking on the page numbers in the datagrid footer.
 3. Hide / Show columns by clicking on the column selector in the datagrid footer.
 4. Sort items by clicking on the column header.
+5. Search all contacts using the search bar.

 ## Tests